szegheomarci/chaz3/README.md

 This is **my hobby project** that I develop as a practical excercise accompanying my **DevOps** studies.
 It is very useful to test and demonstrate concepts and practices.
 For these reasons the architecture and other solutions are over-complicated in some cases.
 The **DevOps strategy is decribed in [this other document](devops_strategy.md)**.

 ## Deployment
 The application can be deployed in various ways.
 This repository is going to host the description to some of the options.
+Read the details in [this other document](deployments/README.md).

 ## Architecture
 ChaZ3 is built from microservices.
 For easier understanding, the services can be assigned to the following functional layers: